Government-Paid Paternity Leave

 • 1.
 How do I apply for Government-Paid Paternity Leave?

-Click the Pro-Family Leave page for more details on the application process.
+Click the Pro-Family Leave website for more details on the application process.

 • 2.
 When must I use my Government-Paid Paternity Leave by?
 Must it be taken immediately after my child’s birth?

-As the leave is intended for you to spend time with your newborn, and help your wife recover from childbirth, the leave should be taken as a two-week block within 16 weeks after the birth of a Singapore Citizen child.
-It can also be taken flexibly within 12 months after your child is born, if you and your employer have a mutual agreement on that.
+As the leave is intended for you to spend time with your newborn and care for your wife as she recovers from childbirth, it should be taken as a single continuous block of between two to four weeks (depending on employer's agreement) within 16 weeks after the birth of a Singapore Citizen child.
+It can also be taken flexibly within 12 months after your child is born, if you and your employer mutually agree.

 • 3.
-Can I take Government-Paid Paternity Leave flexibly on separate days, rather than taking it as a continuous block over two weeks?
+Can I take Government-Paid Paternity Leave flexibly on separate days, rather than taking it as a continuous block?

 • 4.
 I am a Permanent Resident/foreigner working in Singapore.
 Am I eligible for the Government-Paid Paternity Leave for my biological child?